tjfeijoo/tjfeijoo/README.md

 - 👋 Hi, I’m @tjfeijoo
-- 👀 I’m interested in Guys
+- 👀 I’m interested in AI, Modding, and Cool Bots And Tech
-- 📫 How to reach me: Discord: SpOo0ky#0859
+- 📫 How to reach me: Discord: Eras_tour

 <!---
 tjfeijoo/tjfeijoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.